otrv4/otrv4/otrv4.md

 ### Deletion of stored message keys

-Storing message keys from messages that haven't arrived yet introduces some risks, as defined on the
+Storing message keys from messages that haven't arrived yet introduces some risks, as defined in the
 [The Double Ratchet Algorithm specification](https://signal.org/docs/specifications/doubleratchet/):

 1. A malicious sender could induce receivers to store large numbers of skipped message keys, possibly causing a denial-of-service due to consuming storage space.
 2. An adversary can capture and drop some messages from sender, even though they didn't reach the recipient.
 The attacker can later compromise the intended recipient at a later time to reveal the stored message keys that correspond to the dropped messages.
 The adversary can then retroactively decrypt the captured messages.

-To mitigate the first risk parties should set reasonable per-conversation limits on the number of possible stored message keys (e.g. 1000).
+To mitigate the first risk, parties should set reasonable per-conversation limits on the number of possible stored message keys (e.g. 1000).

 // TODO: check this

-To mitigate the second risk parties should delete stored message keys after an appropriate interval.
+To mitigate the second risk, parties should delete stored message keys after an appropriate interval.
 This deletion could be triggered by a timer, or by counting the number of events (messages received, DH ratchet steps, etc.).
 This should be decided by the implementor.
 This partially defends against the second